kitsune-soc/docs/src/content/docs/en/configuring/oidc.md

 description: "Use OpenID Connect with Kitsune"
 ---

+> This feature is gated behind the `oidc` compile-time feature

 OpenID Connect (OIDC) is a technology to provide Single Sign-On (SSO) that it shared across multiple services.
 This is useful if you, for example, want to run Kitsune together with a bunch of other services and don't want to maintain multiple logins.